 Online registration and payment

-Important - Before you go online to register your pet please make sure you have all the relevant paperwork to attach as part of the process.
+Important - Before you go online to register your pet please make sure you have all the relevant paperwork.
 This includes the following (where relevant):

 - De-sexing certificate from the vet.